rse/audio-setup/audio-basics.md

   dB SPL | Decibel relative to Sound Pressure Level dB FS  | Decibel relative to Full Scale dB TP  | Decibel relative to True Peak
-  LUFS   | Loudness Unit relative to Full Scale
-  RMS    | Root Mean Square
+  LUFS   | Loudness Unit relative to Full Scale       (EBU R 128) LKFS   | Loudness K-weighted relative to Full Scale (ITU-R BS.1770) RMS    | Root Mean Square

-  The relation of the absolute units is `db FS == LUFS ~~ RMS`.
   The dB/LU is a relative unit with `1 dB = 1 LU`.
+Actually, each unit of dB XX, LUFS, LKFS or RMS is equal to 1 dB.

+  The relation of the absolute units is `db FS ~~ LUFS ~~ LKFS ~~ RMS`.
+  The differences are how the unit is measured (LUFS/LKFS is based on a K-weighted calculation, RMS is simple average).

-  LUFS is about the perceived loudness according to the [Fletcher Munson curve](https://en.wikipedia.org/wiki/Equal-loudness_contour) while RMS is a plain mathematical average loundness.
+  So, LUFS is about the perceived loudness according to the [Fletcher Munson curve](https://en.wikipedia.org/wiki/Equal-loudness_contour) while RMS is a plain mathematical average loundness.
 Hence, primarily use LUFS when dealing with loudness and RMS only as a rough approximation.